Shape Constrained Regularisation by Statistical Multiresolution for Inverse Problems: Asymptotic Analysis: Applications and Examples

 \section{Applications and Examples}

 In Section \ref{gen} we developed a general method for estimation of $J$-minimising solutions of linear and ill-posed operator equations from noisy data.
-Our estimation scheme thereby employed the MR-statistic $T_N$ (cf. Definition \ref{gen:mrstat}).
+Our estimation scheme thereby employes the MR-statistic $T_N$ (cf. Definition \ref{gen:mrstat}).
 In this section we will study particular instances of MR-statistics covered by the general theory in Section \ref{gen}: \begin{itemize} \item We study the case where $T_N$ constitutes the extreme-value statistic of the coefficients w.r.t. an orthonormal dictionary $\Phi$ (Section \ref{simple:indep}).
 We show how Assumption \ref{gen:assSE} in this case reduces to the requirement that the true solution $u^\dagger$ lies in a Sobolev-ellipsoid w.r.t. the system $\Phi$.
-Moreover, it will turn out that for the case when $\Phi$ denotes the eigensystem of a compact operator, SMR estimation can be considered as soft-thresholding. \item In Section \ref{lutz} we skip the assumption of orthonormality and examine general SMR-estimation w.r.t. (non-orthonormal) dictionaries that satisfy certain entropy conditions.
-In particular, we will consider the case when $U = V = \Ls{2}([0,1]^d)$ and when $\Phi$ consists of indicator functions w.r.t. a redundant system of subcubes in $[0,1]^d$ (cf. Example \ref{intro:ex}). \item Finally, we study the case when the penalty functional $J$ is chosen to be the total-variation semi-norm on $U = \L{2}$ in Section \ref{tv}.
-We shed some light on the meaning behind the source-condition \eqref{defs:solution:source} and the Bregman-divergence for total-variation regularisation, complementing the examples in Appendix \ref{app:breg}.
-Additionally, we highlight the implications of our general convergence rate results for image deconvolution. \end{itemize}
+Moreover, it will turn out that for the case when $\Phi$ denotes the eigensystem of a compact operator, SMRE can be considered as soft-thresholding. \item In Section \ref{lutz} we skip the assumption of orthonormality and examine general SMREs w.r.t. (non-orthonormal) dictionaries that satisfy certain entropy conditions.
+In particular, we will consider the case when $U = V = \Ls{2}([0,1]^d)$ and when $\Phi$ consists of indicator functions w.r.t. a redundant system of subcubes in $[0,1]^d$. \item Finally, we study the case when the penalty functional $J$ is chosen to be the total-variation semi-norm on $U = \L{2}$ in Section \ref{tv}.
+We highlight the implications of our general convergence rate results for image deconvolution and complement the theoretical results by some numerical examples.
+In particular, we compare our approach to the locally adaptive image reconstruction method recently introduced in \cite{frick:Gra09}. \end{itemize}

 Throughout this section we assume that Assumptions \ref{defs:basicass} and \ref{gen:assK} hold.
 Moreover, we shall agree upon $\set{\sigma_k}_{k\in\N}$ being a sequence of noise levels such that $\sigma_k \ra 0^+$ and that for $k\in\N$ there are $\alpha_k \in (0,1)$ and $N_k\in\set{N_0, N_0+1,\ldots}$ such that \eqref{gen:sumlim} holds.